ljw1004/csharpspec/csharp/classes.md

 ### Base class

 When a partial class declaration includes a base class specification it must agree with all other parts that include a base class specification.
-If no part of a partial class includes a base class specification, the base class becomes `System.Object` (§10.1.4.1).
+If no part of a partial class includes a base class specification, the base class becomes `System.Object` ([Base classes](classes.md#base-classes)).

 ### Base interfaces